What is a “Derivative Work”? Can I distribute one?

 You CANNOT distribute a derivative work without the permission of the copyright holder of the pre-existing work.
 Unlike with cover songs, the copyright holder CAN deny you permission to create a derivative work for any reason.

-If a derivative work has been properly licensed, you can distribute that song through CD Baby as an original work with the proper songwriting ownership of the new song listed.
+If a derivative work has been properly licensed with permission from the original publisher or copyright holder, you can distribute that song through CD Baby as an original work with the proper songwriting ownership of the new song listed.
 That ownership should reflect the license you have negotiated with the creator of the work you created a derivative work from.

 IMPORTANT NOTE: A Derivative Work – such as a sample – is NOT able to be cleared by a Cover Song Licensing service like Easy Song License, Loudr or CD Baby Cover Song Licensing.